Spooked: Ghostbusters, Change Management, and the Domino Theory of Reality

-A quirk of my career is that I've found myself leading engineers without ever having been lead.
-I constantly was proposing, implementing, and coaching things that I myself had never done or been part of a team that had done.
-My first job, a fresh from college engineering on a 3 person team, did development by executive whim.
-At my second job, I was as part of a duo of programmers at a micro-subsidiary of a multi-billion-dollar media company.
+A quirk of my career is that I've found myself leading engineers without ever having been led.
+I was constantly proposing, implementing, and coaching things that I myself had never done or been part of a team that had done.
+In my first job, fresh from college, I was an engineer on a 3-person team that did development by executive whim.
+At my second job, I was part of a duo of programmers at a micro-subsidiary of a multi-billion-dollar media company.
 I didn't have sprints or product roadmaps or even real management.
-That role shifted and morphed into would what become TeePublic.
+That role shifted and morphed into what would become TeePublic.
 The freeform approach to engineering was fine initially, but as TeePublic grew past a healthy Conway size, I was tasked with implementing concepts I'd never experienced.

 Ghostbusters and the Domino Theory of Reality

 Ghostbusters starts with a trio of suspect academics speculating that ghosts might exist.
-100 minutes later, they're on top of a Central Park West high rise facing off with a Sumerian god while a 100-foot-tall confectionery mascot scales the building.
+One hundred minutes later, they're on top of a Central Park West high-rise facing off with a Sumerian god while a 100-foot-tall confectionery mascot scales the building.

 That's a journey.

 That's the audience journey.
-All the other plot elements and jargon, the proton packs, “Class 5 free roaming vapor”, a Babylonian god [Ed: Sumerian] possessing someone via refrigerator are embellishments on the core journey.
-The lore works because the film expertly guides the audience through each step of deviation from our base reality, and never asks for too much suspension of disbelief at any one point.
+All the other plot elements and jargon—the proton packs, “Class 5 free roaming vapor,” a Sumerian god possessing someone via refrigerator—are embellishments on the core journey.
+The lore works because the film expertly guides the audience through each step of deviation from our base reality and never asks for too much suspension of disbelief at any one point.

 This wasn't an accident.
 Director Ivan Reitman was well aware of what he was doing.